atakann/Orderbook-Heatmap/README.md

 ### 1. Using D3.js (`Heatmap` Component)

-The `Heatmap` component utilizes D3.js, a powerful library for data visualization.
-D3.js excels in handling the complexities of scaling, axes, and SVG element manipulation, making it an ideal choice for creating sophisticated data visualizations.
+The `Heatmap` component utilizes D3.js.

 **Features:**
 - Data binding and rendering using D3.js